 25801/31801.
 The Analysis of Song.
 PQ: MUSI 15300 or equivalent.
 This course focuses on the art song of the nineteenth century, with special attention to the relationship between tonal structure and song text.
-Both individual songs and song cycles are considered, with the main emphasis on works by Schubert,
+Both individual songs and song cycles are considered, with the main emphasis on works by Schubert, Schumann, and Brahms.
+Student projects include comparative analyses of settings of the same text by different composers, analyses of a song and its later arrangement as an instrumental work, or the analysis and performance of a song.
+This course typically is offered in alternate years.
+L. Zbikowski.
+Autumn.

-426 Music (hcd)
+io Music (hcd)